miketropi/worry-proof-backup/readme.txt

 == Changelog ==

+= 0.1.8 =
+* New: Added backup-database-dumper-json.php class for improved database backups with JSON-based dumps for faster export and better compatibility.
+* New: Added restore-database-json.php class for restoring database backups created with the new JSON dumper.
+* Enhanced: Database backup and restore now use ID, name, backup types, status, and improved metadata for each backup set.
+* Improved: Both new classes are optimized for large datasets and support modern PHP 8+ error handling.

 = 0.1.7 =
 * Major upgrade to Backup Schedule: improved scheduling accuracy and reliability.
 * Backups are now tracked using unique IDs, names, and enhanced metadata for easier management.